Open Call Project

 To avoid the destruction of the natural environment and the dilution of cultural heritage caused by the construction of high-rise hotels on Amami Oshima, we established the "Artist in Residence to Overcome the Crisis of Amami" on June 16, 2025, aiming to solve these issues through cultural and artistic activities.

-To widely inform people around the world about the unique environmental culture and natural environment of Amami Oshima, we will invite artists from around the globe to Amami Oshima and develop a project to present the art works created during their stay both domestically and internationally.
+In order to widely inform people around the world about the unique environmental culture and natural environment of Amami Oshima, we will invite artists from around the world to Amami Oshima and develop a project to present the art works created during their stay both domestically and internationally.

 We would be grateful if artists who agree with our mission could participate.